KongoB/C--Advanced-SoftUni-2022/README.md

 # C--Advanced-SoftUni-2022
-Excersise solutions for the C# Advanced lectures in SoftUni
+Excersise solutions for the C# Advanced lectures at SoftUni